Shoes

 BIO Leather FAQs

-How is BIO leather different from vegetable tanned leather?
+How is BIO Suede different from vegetable tanned leather?

-Both are metal free and environmentally conscious, but they are made using different processes.
+Both are metal free and environmentally conscious.
 Vegetable tanning uses plant tannins and a slow method that creates leather with a natural, warm character.
-BIO leather’s wet-white process is faster and designed specifically to enhance biodegradability.
-Both deliver durable, high-quality materials in their own way.

 Does BIO leather include suede?

 Yes.
 Suede is made from the underside of the same hides used for smooth leather.
-Both are tanned using the BIO leather process, so they share the same sustainable, metal free qualities.
+Both are tanned using the BIO leather process, so they share the same sustainable qualities.

 Is BIO leather compostable?